dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 ## Get the gesture position

-The position at which a pointer gesture occurred can be obtained by calling the `GetPosition` method on a <xref:Microsoft.Maui.Controls.PointerEventArgs> object.
-The `GetPosition` method accepts an `Element?` argument, and returns a position as a `Point?` object:
+The position at which a pointer gesture occurred can be obtained by calling the <xref:Microsoft.Maui.Controls.PointerEventArgs.GetPosition%2A> method on a <xref:Microsoft.Maui.Controls.PointerEventArgs> object.
+The <xref:Microsoft.Maui.Controls.PointerEventArgs.GetPosition%2A> method accepts an `Element?` argument, and returns a position as a `Point?` object:

 ```csharp
 void OnPointerExited(object sender, PointerEventArgs e)